Kraushaar tells CNN her complaint wasn't about Cain's height remark

 Herman Cain on Tuesday vehemently denied all sexual harassment allegations against him and said he had no memory of the first accuser to publicly describe claimed misconduct by the Republican presidential hopeful.

-“They simply didn’t happen.
-They simply did not happen,” Cain insisted of the accusations of inappropriate sexual behavior, and at least one incident of alleged sexual groping, when he was head of the National Restaurant Association from 1996 to 1999.
+“They simply didn’t happen,” Cain insisted of the alleged incidents of inappropriate sexual behavior, and at least one alleged incident of sexual groping, when he was head of the National Restaurant Association from 1996 to 1999.

 But Karen Kraushaar, one of the women who have made allegations, told CNN Tuesday night that Cain is a “serial denier.”
 While declining to comment on Cain’s Tuesday remarks, Kraushaar said she wanted to meet with the other accusers about their cases.